Reimagining an ancient Egyptian material

 A detail of Tawahibre’s coffin.
 Based on analysis, this pigment has been determined to be Egyptian blue.

-One thing that has been discovered about Egyptian blue is that it has luminescent properties-this luminescence cannot be seen in normal light conditions, but can be detected using infrared light.
-Using an infrared light source, it is possible to not only positively identify Egyptian blue using a completely non-invasive technique, but it is also possible to discover very small traces of Egyptian blue pigment on surfaces of objects.
-The British Museum provides a great overview of this phenomenon on their website.
+One thing that has been discovered about Egyptian blue is that it has luminescent properties-this luminescence cannot be seen in normal light conditions, but can be detected and recorded using a device that is sensitive to infrared light.
+This phenomenon is called visible-induced infrared luminescence.
+Using a regular (visible) light source and a modified digital camera, it is possible to not only positively identify Egyptian blue using a completely non-invasive technique, but it is also possible to discover very small traces of Egyptian blue pigment on surfaces of objects.
 It is our hope that we might be able to try this technique to examine some of the artifacts in our collection.

 A painted wood uraeus on display in our Upper Egypt gallery.
 The paint has not been analyzed, but based on appearance the blue is most likely Egyptian blue.
 Examination with an IR source could confirm this.